 Cloud authoring tools are different from standard ones, whereby they are designed for the modern learner.
 It enables L&D instructors to distribute new or updated content from a central cloud-based system, delivered straight to the personal devices of employees.
 With a cloud authoring tool, content is constantly saved in the trusty cloud, simultaneously providing users with the ease of publication at any given time.
 The tool also enhances collaboration, whereby users are able to demonstrate their knowledge, compared against that of their counterparts, known as social learning.

-If you like the sound of the above features, it’s worth giving EdApp’s eLearning authoring tool a go as it supports all of them for free, forever.
+If you like the sound of the above features, you may be interested in free elearning tools and in EdApp’s eLearning authoring tool as it supports all of them for free, forever.
 To find out more, get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.